 To Use or Not to Use…That is the Question

-Ok, we are not adding eggs and oil to this recipe.
-I was just making a point.
-My point is this: many DIY laundry recipes add anything from washing soda, borax, salt, citric acid, baking soda and soap, but are they all really necessary?
-The main ingredient in my recipe is washing soda.
-Most commercial detergents consist of 50% washing soda.
-It is twice as strong as Borax, baking soda or salt.
-Borax is a controversial ingredient in the “greener” more “crunchy” circles.
-I am not going to go into detail about Borax and its safety because I don’t use it in my recipe.
-It is a naturally occurring substance, although toxic if eaten (not that I was planning on doing that).
-Truthfully, washing soda performs head and shoulders above it anyway, so no need to even make it an argument.
+Truthfully, washing soda performs head and shoulders above it anyway, so there is no need to make it an argument.
 Baking soda is only half as strong as washing soda for softening water and doesn’t allow the cleaning pH to go as high.
 Why dilute a recipe with an inferior product when you have a stronger one?
-Citric acid is great if you are making laundry tabs and need things to stick together, but other than that, it is a waste of money.
-Salt is not in any commercial detergents, so why put it in yours?
+Citric acid is excellent if you are making laundry tabs and need things to stick together, but other than that, it is a waste of money.
+Salt is not in commercial detergents, so why put it in yours?
 And soap… well, I do use that.
 I like to use Dr. Bronner’s lavender castile soap bars because they are a natural product, smell great, and get my laundry clean in conjunction with the washing soda.
-So, there you have the break down and the scoop on DIY laundry powder in a nutshell.
+So, there you have the breakdown and the scoop on DIY laundry powder.

 Ingredients for My Favorite DIY Laundry Soap

-With my rather large family, I like to make this in a large batch.
-Because I involve the kids in this process, I mix it in a kitchen garbage bag doubled and tied together so nothing leaks.
-They enjoy pushing it around and I find it easier to include them this way then having them stir over a large pot.
-This is a fun project to get them involved and making meaningful contributions to the family.
-If I were doing this by myself, I would stick to the bowl and spoon.
-It is a little more sophisticated.
-It is necessary to mix the ingredients well because you only use 1-2T per load and you want to make sure the ingredients are fully incorporated.
+Because I have a rather large family, I like to make this in bulk.
+I involve the kids in this process.
+I mix it in a kitchen garbage bag, double it, and tie it together so nothing leaks.
+They enjoy pushing it around, and I find it easier to include them this way than having them stir over a large pot.
+This is a fun project to get them involved and make meaningful contributions to the family.

 Laundry Soap Recipe